-- Will you need to take additional course prerequisites upon joining the proposed master's or specialist program?
-If so, how will this impact your doctoral graduation timeline? - How will the master's or specialist program affect your time commitments with your doctoral program (e.g., class schedule, research, comprehensive exams, etc.)?
+- Will you need to take additional course prerequisites upon joining the proposed master's program?
+If so, how will this impact your doctoral graduation timeline? - How will the master's program affect your time commitments with your doctoral program (e.g., class schedule, research, comprehensive exams, etc.)?

-Complete the GS2 Plan of Study form for your doctoral degree program, and a GS2-14 Master's/Specialist en route to PhD Degree Curriculum form for the en route master's or specialist degree program.
-The GS2-14 form should include the signatures of your doctoral advisory committee, as well as your master's program committee members or specialist committee members, indicating both programs approve your simultaneous enrollment in the doctoral and master's/specialist programs.
-The GS2-14 Master's/Specialist en route to PhD Degree Curriculum form is due to the Graduate School the semester prior to the semester in which the master's degree or specialist degree is expected to be conferred.
+Complete the GS2 Plan of Study form for your doctoral degree program, and a GS2-14 Master's en route to PhD Degree Curriculum form for the en route master's degree program.
+The GS2-14 form should include the signatures of your doctoral advisory committee, as well as your master's program committee members, indicating both programs approve your simultaneous enrollment in the doctoral and master's programs.
+The GS2-14 Master's en route to PhD Degree Curriculum form is due to the Graduate School the semester prior to the semester in which the master's degree is expected to be conferred.

 Procedure for Faculty: Meet with the student to discuss the en route option, especially the bulleted items indicated above.
-If a master's en route program or specialist en route program is approved, work with the student to ensure the GS2-14 Master's/Specialist en route to PhD Degree Curriculum form and the GS2 Plan of Study are completed correctly, and all committee members' signatures are obtained before submitting to the Graduate School.
+If a master's en route program is approved, work with the student to ensure the GS2-14 Master's en route to PhD Degree Curriculum form and the GS2 Plan of Study are completed correctly, and all committee members' signatures are obtained before submitting to the Graduate School.

-Completing the forms: The GS2-14, Master's/Specialist en route to Ph.D.
+Completing the forms: The GS2-14, Master's en route to Ph.D.
 Degree Curriculum form, must include a minimum of 30 credit hours required for the master's degree.
-At least one-half of the required courses for the en route master's degree or specialist degree must be selected from those numbered 8000 or above.
+At least one-half of the required courses for the en route master's degree must be selected from those numbered 8000 or above.
 This applies to any transfer credits as well.
-Transfer credits must not have been used to satisfy the requirements for any other degree and must have been completed within the six-year period preceding the date on which this Clemson's master's degree or specialist degree will be awarded.
+Transfer credits must not have been used to satisfy the requirements for any other degree and must have been completed within the six-year period preceding the date on which this Clemson's master's degree will be awarded.
 There are no exceptions to this requirement.

-The GS2 Plan of Study required for the doctoral degree must also include a minimum of 30 credit hours, where 24 of those credit hours are unique to the doctoral degree (i.e., not also included on the GS2-14 form).
+The GS2 Plan of Study required for the doctoral degree must also include a minimum of 30 credit hours, where 24 of those credit hours are unique to the doctoral degree (i.e. not also included on the GS2-14 form).
 Therefore, the GS2 Plan of Study for the doctoral degree must include:

-- A) a minimum of 18 unique credit hours of dissertation research, - B) a minimum of 6 additional unique credit hours of dissertation research or coursework, - C) a minimum of 12 credit hours of coursework, some or all of which may also be included on the GS2-14 for the en route master's degree or specialist degree.
+- A) a minimum of 18 unique credit hours of dissertation research, - B) a minimum of 6 additional unique credit hours of dissertation research or coursework, - C) a minimum of 12 credit hours of coursework, some or all of which may also be included on the GS2-14 for the en route master's degree.